 To maintain the Braava Jet 240 it will cost around $5 / year.
 This will cover replacing the battery every 3 years.

 We didn’t factor in replacement cleaning pads into the annual maintenance costs.
 It seems crazy to buy iRobot’s disposable pads, when there is a washable alternative.
-For around $15 you can get washable cleaning pads that should last the life of the unit.
+For a nominal amount of money, you can get washable cleaning pads that should last the life of the unit.

 The overall value of the Braava Jet 240 is good, but not great.
 The price compared to the cleaning performance makes sense for the most part, but I would have liked to see a slightly stronger cleaning performance from the 240.